 Criminal and credit background checks can be a useful tool for employers to protect customers, workers and assets.
-The Chamber opposes any effort to restrict the ability of employers to use these tools to appropriately screen job applicants.
+The Chamber opposes any effort at any level of government to restrict the ability of employers to use these tools to appropriately screen job applicants.